-The economic impact and uncertainty of “Brexit” is still being experienced in the UK, the Pound Sterling has dropped more than 10% against the USA Dollar in the last eighteen months.
-The British economy and its construction sector has weathered the “Brexit” storm and is improving from its short post-Brexit dive.
+The economic impact and uncertainty of “Brexit” is still being experienced in the UK, the Pound Sterling has dropped more than 10% against the USA Dollar in the last two years, the British economy and its construction sector has weathered the “Brexit” storm and is improving from its short post-Brexit dive.
 The British housing market is now starting to trend upwards again as we move into the 1st Q of 2018.
 The jury is still out on “Brexit” – some experts believe it will positively impact the UK construction industry, while there is another group that forecasts the opposite.
-The High Speed Rail Link (HS2) between London and Birmingham (150 km costing $5 billion) is officially a “go,” this four year project is projected to employ as many as 10,000 construction related jobs.
+The High Speed Rail Link (HS2) between London and Birmingham (150 km costing $5 billion) is officially a “go”, this four year project is projected to employ as many as 10,000 construction related jobs.
 Construction costs in the Britain are moving upwards again in the 2.5% to 3.5% range.
-British Trade Unions are looking for increases in hourly wage rates of between 4% and 6%.
-If this happens, look for inflation and construction costs to start increasing in the 1st half of 2018 and beyond.
+British Trade Unions are looking for increases in hourly wage rates of between 4% and 6% – if this happens look for inflation and construction cost to start increasing in the 1st half of 2018 and beyond.

 The UK GDP is forecast to grow to 1.5% range in the 2nd half of 2018, the unemployment rate is improving, the current rate is 4.3%, and construction unemployment is higher at 5.1% to 6.3%.
 Inflation is projected to be in the 2.4% to 2.6% range by the end of 2018.

 The German GDP growth is forecast to be 2.4% by the end of 2018, unemployment is currently 3.5%.
 Inflation is low at 1.8%.
 Germany is the largest economy in the Euro Zone, slow and steady growth appears to be on the cards for the 2nd half of 2018, and German construction activity in the 2nd half of 2018 is expected to moderately improve over 2017 levels.